haydenbbickerton/vue-animate/README.md

   enter/leave is already written in the stylesheet, so just remove *In/Out* from the name and you're golden.

 ####Custom Transition Classes
-  This code basically switches Animate.css's *In/Out* with *-enter/-leave* classes to easily use Vue's transitions.
-So if you're going to use [Custom Transition Classes](http://vuejs.org/guide/transitions.html#Custom-Transition-Classes "Custom Transition Classes"), you'll have to add *-enter/-leave* to the classes:
+  As of 0.0.3, Animate.css's original classnames are supported on enter/leave transitions.
+So if you're going to use [Custom Transition Classes](http://vuejs.org/guide/transitions.html#Custom-Transition-Classes "Custom Transition Classes"), you can either add *-enter/-leave* to the classes:

   ```js
   Vue.transition('bounce', {